cleavetv/unity-framework/Docs/FrameworkObject.md

 ### Command method overloads

-Each method type also has 2 overloads available to it.
+Each method group also has 2 overloads available to it.
 These provide the capability of putting commands in to the queue that will execute with a delay component attached to them.
 The delays available are: frame based and time based.

 #### Frame based delays: